 Prof. Rob McWilliams was born and raised in Melbourne, Australia.
 He holds a Ph.
 D. in Music/Music Education (conducting focus) from the University of Minnesota, a Master’s degree in Instrumental Conducting from Florida State University, and a Bachelor’s degree in Music Education from the University of Melbourne.
-Dr. McWilliams was a United States resident from 1991 to 2014 and served as Professor of Music and Director of Bands and Instrumental Music Education at the University of Wisconsin Oshkosh from 1996 where he also served as Head of Music from 2011 to 2014.
-Dr. McWilliams has conducted and presented at major music conferences in Japan, Hong Kong, the United Kingdom, Singapore, Europe, China, all states of Australia, and has been published in the Journal of Band Research, Teaching Music Through Performance, and is a composer/arranger with Alfred’s Music.
+Dr McWilliams was a United States resident from 1991 to 2014 and served as Professor of Music and Director of Bands and Instrumental Music Education at the University of Wisconsin Oshkosh from 1996.
+He also served as Head of Music from 2011 to 2014.
+Dr McWilliams has conducted and presented at major music conferences in Japan, Hong Kong, the United Kingdom, Singapore, Europe, China, all states of Australia, and has been published in the Journal of Band Research, Teaching Music Through Performance, and is a composer/arranger with Alfred’s Music.

 Neill Pickard Q.S.M.
 B.A.
 Hons (French) (Cant) B.A.
 (Education) (Cant) Dip.
 Ed.
 (Massey & Cant) Dip.
 Tchg.
 (ChCh Teachers’ College)

-Studied Japanese and chaperoned Christchurch Polytechnic Japanese language students to a New Zealand fair in Nagano, Japan in August of 1987 and travelled to France in 1989 to study for Certificates in Business French from the French Chamber of Commerce in Paris and in Vichy.
+Studied Japanese and chaperoned Christchurch Polytechnic Japanese language students to a New Zealand fair in Nagano, Japan, in August of 1987 and travelled to France in 1989 to study for Certificates in Business French the French Chamber of Commerce in Paris and Vichy.

-Pursued a career as a French/English teacher and continued with amateur work as a guitarist/ vocalist with a variety of dance bands and as an acoustic bassist/vocalist with a variety of folk groups, having been a founder member of the University of Canterbury Folk Club.
-Currently playing 4 & 5 string banjo, guitar and bass and a member of a Dixieland group called ‘The River City Jazzmen’ as vocalist, playing plectrum banjo and guitar.
+Pursued a career as a French/English teacher and continued with amateur work as a guitarist/ vocalist with various dance bands and as an acoustic bassist/vocalist with a variety of folk groups a founder member of the University of Canterbury Folk Club.
+Currently playing 4 & 5 string banjo, guitar and bass and a member of a Dixieland group called ‘The River City Jazzmen’ as a vocalist, playing plectrum banjo and guitar.

-In 2008 awarded a Civic Award medal and Certificate for service to Education and Jazz in Christchurch as well the Queen’s Service Medal for service to Education and the Jazz community.
+In 2008 awarded a Civic Award medal and Certificate for service to Education and Jazz in Christchurch and the Queen’s Service Medal for service to Education and the Jazz community.